Lene Voigt: Revival and the Lene Voigt Society

 During the 1980s and 1990s, to the extent that she had ever been forgotten, Lene Voigt was rediscovered, especially in the eastern part of Germany.
 Wolfgang U. Schütte, in particular, undertook and from 1983 published new research work.
 Further information and insights into Voigt's life became available only after 1990.
 Since 1990 there has been an emergence of so-called Ostalgie, whereby people express nostaligia for what was good about the German Democratic Republic (1949-1989) without (in most cases) seeking to downplay the political repression and economic failings that led to its collapse.
 Part of "Ostalgie" has been a booming interest in political cabaret which before totalitarianism was always more celebrated in the central industrial cities such as Berlin and Leipzig than further west.
 Three stars and scholars from he world of cabaret in Leipzig who have shown particular commitment to reviving the poetry and lyrics written by Lene Voigt are Bernd-Lutz Lange, Tom Pauls and Gisela Oechelhaeuser.

 The Lene Voigt Society ("Lene-Voigt-Gesellschaft") was founded in 1995 in Leipzig is a particular focus of commitment to discovering more aboud Lene Voigt's life and work.
 It has taken responsibility in respect of a number of publications on Voigt including, not leastly, a six volume compilation of her own works.
 The non-profit organisation has followed in her tracks and, in particular, worked to identify and draw attention to all the many Leipzig apartments and other homes and institutions in which she lived during a somewhat unsettled life.
 As researches are pursued, it often turns out that earlier details of Voigt's life have been incorrectly recorded, and one of the Lene Voigt Society objectives is to promote the publication of a new biography to build on Wolfgang Schütte's 1983 with all the additional information that has come to light - not leastly through Schütte's own efforts - while eliminating those errors that remain in the public arena.

+Honors

+On 13 July 2005 a new created park on the refurbished site of the former train station Leipzig Eilenburger Bahnhof was named Lene Voigt Park.